 How can I test the upload speed of Amazon S3 Transfer Acceleration for a specific file size?

-To compare the general upload speed across Amazon S3 regions, you can use the Amazon S3 Transfer Acceleration Speed Comparison tool.
-To test the upload speed of a specific file size, you can use the following scripts from the Amazon Web Services - Labs GitHub website:
+To compare the general upload speed across Amazon S3 Regions, you can use the Amazon S3 Transfer Acceleration Speed Comparison tool.
+To test the upload speed of a specific file size, use the following scripts from the Amazon Web Services - Labs GitHub website:

-Before you run test-upload.sh or test-upload-macosx.sh, you must:
+Before you run test-upload.sh or test-upload-macosx.sh, the following requirements must be met:

 2. Enable Transfer Acceleration on your S3 bucket.

 Note: If you receive errors when running AWS CLI commands, make sure that you’re using the most recent AWS CLI version.